gaurav0401/Useful-Commands-in-Linux/README.md

 -   **cal** used to show calendar.
 -   **date** used to show date.
 -   **time**  used to summarize the execution time of a command.
+-
+## Shell Scripting in Linux
+1.A shell file is created with .sh extension (i.e. vim myscript.sh).
+2.To run script use   **sh file.sh** command